nguyenlly/kaggle_houseprices/README.md

 ## Getting Started
 ### Import Library and Load Dataset
-Data was imported from the Kaggle Competition into Google Colab.
+- Data was imported from the Kaggle Competition into Google Colab.
-Library Used:
+- Libraries Used:
-* sys
+  - sys
-* matplotlib
+  - matplotlib
-* numpy
+  - numpy
-* pandas
+  - pandas
-* seaborn
+  - seaborn
-* sklearn
+  - sklearn

 ### Cleaning the Dataset
+- Removed variables with the highest amount of missing values.
+- Handled missing values by inputting the median for the NaNs.
+- Used Label Encoder to create labels for categorical variables within the dataset.

 ### Exploratory Analysis
+- Explored distribution of sale prices of houses and log-transformed to normalized.
+- Looked into outliers within the dataset.
+- Correlation test and isolate the top 15 variables with the highest correlation.

 ## Linear Regression Analysis
+- Conducted a Linear Regression Analysis on the training dataset.
+- Model predicted house sale prices in the testing dataset with RMSE of 0.16567.

 ## Polynomial Regression Analysis
+- Conducted a Polynomial Regression Analysis on the training dataset.
+- Model predicted house sale prices in the testing dataset with RMSE of 0.15201.
+(Improvement from Linear Regression)

 ## Building a Neural Network
+- Built a neural network and trained the model.
+- After several configurations to hyper-parameters, the model predicted sale prices in the testing dataset with an RMSE of 0.53099.
+This is an improvement over the first initial model with an RMSE of 2.10037.